bitcrushr/hackmud-scripts/README.md

 # hackmud-scripts
-A compilation of hackMUD scripts and content
+This is a compilation of my hacmud scripts / content.